MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Set-Up-Multiple-Web-Server-Instances-for-the-Microsoft-Dynamics-NAV-Web-Client.md

 ---
-title: "How to: Set Up Multiple Web Server Instances for the Microsoft Dynamics NAV Web Client" ms.custom: na ms.date: 09/21/2017 ms.reviewer: na
+title: "How to: Set Up Multiple Web Server Instances for the Microsoft Dynamics NAV Web Client"
+description: Describes how to create and manage Dynamics NAV web server instances using PowerShell. ms.custom: na ms.date: 09/21/2017 ms.reviewer: na